 Only screaming "This or that is bad" isn't leading to a solution; all it is, is "hyping the issues."

-We see the same from indie author bloggers who make their case, that "everything is Amazon's fault" just like many Republicans suggest that "everything is Obama's fault."
+We see this kind of approach from indie author bloggers who make their case, that "everything is Amazon's fault" just like many Republicans suggest that "everything is Obama's fault."

 But, are the bloggers working on solutions?

 Full disclosure: I am also the author of half a dozen indie author "how-to"-books, however, I only write about topics I am a known expert in.

 Good Blogs are written by industry experts who share some tidbits of their expertise, also to introduce their work (Somehow we have to find out whose goods and services we want to buy).

 Bad Blogs are rehashed content presented in 50 shades of pink (hopeful and optimistic) or 50 shades of grey (as a stern warning).

 It's the year 2017.
 As I write this blog, at 10:30 a.m.
 EST, more than two millions blogs have been published — today!
 Yesterday, it was the same and also the day before and the day before that.
 Therefore: Don't believe everything you read..

 Ugly Blogs cause real damage.
 Though they may present novel content often they violate industry guidelines or suggest cheater methods that will be discovered.